Desert Dweller + Shaper of the Land

 + low water-use native plants first

-+ adapted, non-native plants if natives unavailable or won’t perform a needed task
++ adapted, non-native plants if natives unavailable or won’t function well

 That’s from Rainwater Harvesting for Drylands and Beyond – Volume 1, by Tucson’s Brad Lancaster.
 It’s far more useful than confused ones dismissing conservation.
 Garden design strives to organize outdoor living spaces, so function and form dialogue nicely.
 Including where water needs to move from and to, and the plants that grow in either.